aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiVerifyEsignPost"></a>
 # **pdfWebapiVerifyEsignPost**
-> FileResponse pdfWebapiVerifyEsignPost(files, inputType)
+> FileResponse pdfWebapiVerifyEsignPost(files, documentPassword, inputType)

-Verify document certificate.
+Verify Document Certificate.

-Verifies the electronic signature of the provided files.
+Verifies the electronic signature of the provided document to ensure its authenticity and integrity.
+This service checks the digital certificates in the document to confirm their validity and trustworthiness.

 ### Example
 ```java